ordinals/ord/README.md

 `ord` is an index, block explorer, and command-line wallet.
 It is experimental software with no warranty.
 See [LICENSE](LICENSE) for more details.

-Ordinal theory imbues satoshis with numismatic value, allowing them to collected and traded as curios.
+Ordinal theory imbues litoshis with numismatic value, allowing them to collected and traded as curios.

-Ordinal numbers are serial numbers for satoshis, assigned in the order in which they are mined, and preserved across transactions.
+Ordinal numbers are serial numbers for litoshis, assigned in the order in which they are mined, and preserved across transactions.

 See [the docs](https://docs.ordinals.com) for documentation and guides.